NEFM-TUDresden/MCRpy/README.md

 ## Example gallery

 Simple 2D match using Correlations only.

-`python match.py --microstructure_filename microstructures/checkerboard_ms_64x64.npy --limit_to 8 --descriptor_types Correlations`
+`python match.py --microstructure_filename microstructures/pymks_ms_64x64.npy --limit_to 8 --descriptor_types Correlations`

 Do the same thing faster by reducing `limit_to` from its default `16` to `8`.

-`python match.py --microstructure_filename microstructures/checkerboard_ms_64x64.npy --limit_to 8 --descriptor_types Correlations`
+`python match.py --microstructure_filename microstructures/pymks_ms_64x64.npy --limit_to 8 --descriptor_types Correlations`

-2D match using MGCorrelations, GramMatrices and TotalVariation
+Do the same thing in 3D.
+Here, you need to include the variation to the descriptors and set the corresponding weight very high, otherwise you will get noisy results.

-`python match.py --microstructure_filename microstructures/pymks_ms_64x64.npy --data_folder results --limit_to_height 8 --limit_to_width 8 --descriptor_types MGCorrelations GramMatrices TotalVariation --descriptor_weights 1.0 0.001 0.0001 --optimizer_type LBFGSB --max_iter 1000 --convergence_data_steps 50`
+`python match.py --microstructure_filename microstructures/pymks_ms_64x64.npy --limit_to 8 --descriptor_types Correlations Variation --descriptor_weights 1 100--add_dimension 64`

-3D match using MGCorrelations only
+Do the same thing using also with Gram matrices as descriptors.
+For Gram matrices, `limit_to` can not be as low as `8` because otherise the internal average-pooling of the VGG-19 would have feature maps of shape 0 or less.

-`python match.py --microstructure_filename microstructures/checkerboard_ms_64x64.npy --data_folder results --limit_to_height 8 --limit_to_width 8 --descriptor_types MGCorrelations --descriptor_weights 1.0 --optimizer_type LBFGSB --max_iter 1000 --convergence_data_steps 50 --add_dimension 64`
+`python match.py --microstructure_filename microstructures/pymks_ms_64x64.npy --limit_to 16 --descriptor_types Correlations Variation GramMatrices --descriptor_weights 1 100 1 --add_dimension 64`

-characterize only using MGCorrelations, GramMatrices and TotalVariation
+You can also just characterize the microstructure without reconstructing it:

-`python characterize.py --microstructure_filename microstructures/checkerboard_ms_64x64.npy --descriptor_types GramMatrices MGCorrelations TotalVariation --data_folder results`
+`python characterize.py microstructures/pymks_ms_64x64.npy --limit_to 16 --descriptor_types Correlations Variation GramMatrices`

-2D reconstruct only using MGCorrelations only
+And then reconstruct later:

-`python reconstruct.py --descriptor_filename results/checkerboard_ms_64x64_characterisation.pickle --descriptor_types MGCorrelations --descriptor_weights 1.0 --data_folder results --extent_x 64 --extent_y 64`
+`python reconstruct.py --descriptor_filename results/pymks_ms_64x64_characterization.npy --limit_to 16 --descriptor_types Correlations Variation GramMatrices --descriptor_weights 1 100 1 --extent_x 64 --extent_y 64 --extent_z 64`

-View a microstructure
+You can view the original and reconstructed microstructure:

+`python view.py microstructures/pymks_ms_64x64.npy`

-`python view.py microstructures/checkerboard_ms_64x64.npy`
+`python view.py results/last_frame.npy`

-View convergence data
+And to view the convergence data:

 `python view.py results/convergence_data.pickle`